Black Adam (film): Box office

-Black Adam grossed $168.2 million in the United States and Canada, and $224.8 million in other territories, for a worldwide total of $393 million.
+Black Adam grossed $168.2 million in the United States and Canada, and $225.1 million in other territories, for a worldwide total of $393.3 million.

-In the U.S. and Canada, Black Adam was released alongside Ticket to Paradise, and was projected to earn $58–68 million from 4,402 theaters in its opening weekend.
+In the U.S. and Canada, Black Adam was released alongside Ticket to Paradise and The Banshees of Inisherin, and was projected to earn $58–68 million from 4,402 theaters in its opening weekend.
 The film made $26.7 million on its first day, including $7.6 million from Thursday night previews, besting the opening day of Shazam! ($20.4 million).
 It went on to gross $67 million during the opening weekend, the highest of Johnson's leading career, while also ranking first at the box office.
 This was also the fifth-highest October opening weekend ever for a film.
 In its sophomore weekend, the film dropped 59% to $27.5 million, remaining in the first position.
 During the third weekend, the film grossed $18.3 million for a drop of 33%.
 In the fourth weekend, it earned $8.1 million for a drop of 56%, while being displaced from the first position by Black Panther: Wakanda Forever.